Wade7wastaken/MupenLuaDoc/export/doc.md

 # emu.atreset

 Calls the function `f` when the emulator is reset.
-If `unregister` is set to true, the function `f` will no longer be called when this event occurs, but it will error if you never registered the function
+If `unregister` is set to true, the function `f` will no longer be called when this event occurs, but it will error if you never registered the function.

+@*param* `f` — The function to be called when the emulator is reset.

+@*param* `unregister` — If true, then unregister the function `f`.

 ```lua